Wise Card vs CommBank Travel Card: A Full Comparison 2026

 The answer is that it depends on the way you want to spend, and where you’ll be travelling to.

-There’s a one time fee for the Wise card, of 10 AUD.
-Once you have your card, you’ll get a new one for free when your original one expires, and you can use your card all around the world for spending with the mid-market exchange rate.
-The one time fee might mean that the Wise card is a better choice for people looking for a card they can use for spending in foreign currencies over a longer period of time – there’s no ongoing fee to pay, so you can order your card and use it whenever you travel or spend online with foreign retailers, with low fees and the mid-market rate.
-Wise accounts also offer extras like ways to be paid in foreign currencies and easy options to send money to 160+ countries.
+There’s a one-time fee for the Wise card, of 10 AUD.
+Once you have your card, you’ll get a new one for free when your original one expires, and you can use your card in 150+ countries for spending with the mid-market exchange rate.
+The one-time fee might mean that the Wise card is a better choice for people looking for a card they can use for spending in foreign currencies over a longer period of time – there’s no ongoing fee to pay, so you can order your card and use it whenever you travel or spend online with foreign retailers, with low fees and the mid-market rate.
+Wise accounts also offer extras like ways to be paid in foreign currencies and easy options to send money to 140+ countries.

-• Where can be used: Both cards can be used globally
+• Where can the card be used: Both cards can be used globally

 Go to Wise Go to Commbank

 Yes.
 Both cards are optimised for international use.
 Use your card wherever the network is accepted – bear in mind that fees apply when spending a currency you don’t hold in the account.
-Commbank has a 3% fee, while Wise currency conversion starts from 0.42%.
+CommBank has a 3% fee, while Wise currency conversion starts from 0.63%.

 The Wise card supports 40+ currencies for holding and exchange.
-The Commbank Travel card can hold 13 major currencies.
+The CommBank Travel card can hold 16 major currencies.

 You can use your card pretty much globally in both cases.
-However, it’s worth bearing in mind that there are costs if you spend a currency you don’t hold in your account.
-Commbank converts your balance using the Visa exchange rate and adds a 3% fee, while Wise uses the mid-market rate and fees from 0.42%.
+However, it’s worth remembering that there are costs if you spend a currency you don’t hold in your account.
+CommBank converts your balance using the card network exchange rate and adds a 3% fee, while Wise uses the mid-market rate and fees from 0.63%.

 Alternative cards

 Revolut: Open an account with no ongoing fees, or upgrade to one with monthly charges and more features.
-Hold 30 currencies, and get some no fee weekday currency conversion with all account tiers.
-Out of house conversion fees apply
+Hold over 30 currencies, and get some no fee weekday currency conversion with all account tiers.
+Out of house conversion fees apply.

 Travelex: Pick up card in person or order online, with no ATM fees when you make a withdrawal.
-Cards are on the Mastercard network for global acceptance – bear in mind there are inactivity and account close fees
+Cards are accepted globally, but bear in mind there are inactivity and account close fees.

-The Wise card has a one time fee – but once you have your card there are no ongoing costs and it’ll be replaced for free when it expires.
-You can hold 40+ currencies in your account and all currency conversion uses the mid-market rate with low fees from 0.42%.
-Accounts also come with extras like easy ways to send money to others in 160+ countries, and to receive payments with local bank details from a selection of countries.
+The Wise card has a one-time fee – but once you have your card there are no ongoing costs and it’ll be replaced for free when it expires.
+You can hold 40+ currencies in your account and currency conversion uses the mid-market rate with low fees from 0.63%.
+Accounts also come with extras like easy ways to send money to others in 140+ countries, and to receive payments with local bank details from a selection of countries.

-The Commbank Travel card has no initial fee, and lets you hold 13 currencies.
+The CommBank Travel card has no initial fee, and lets you hold 16 currencies.
 There’s no fee to spend a currency you hold, and no ongoing charges to worry about.

 Use this guide to compare both options and see which will suit you best.

-Both cards are intended for foreign currency spending, and both offer great solutions for convenient currency exchange when you travel.
-The key differences include the fact that Wise cards support 40+ currencies, while Commbank only has 13, and that the Wise card has a one time order fee of 10 AUD, while Commbank has no charge initially.
+Both cards are intended for foreign currency spending, with great solutions for convenient currency exchange when you travel.
+The key differences include the fact that Wise cards support 40+ currencies, while CommBank only has 16, and that the Wise card has a one-time order fee of 10 AUD, while CommBank has no charge initially.

 What type of card is a Wise card?